 - Jamboree Road Corridor and the Airport Area – 29 traffic signal locations upgraded and retimed 29 intersections and installation of 13 CCTV cameras (phase complete).

-- West Newport and the Balboa Peninsula area – 30 signal locations upgraded, retiming of 30 intersections and installation of seven CCTV cameras (phase completion-Fall 2010).
+- West Newport and the Balboa Peninsula area – 30 traffic signal locations upgraded, retiming of 30 intersections and installation of seven CCTV cameras (phase completion-Fall 2010).

 Q. Why is the City upgrading the traffic signal network?

 A. The project includes replacement of 25-year old equipment with new traffic control hardware.
 We are also installing new software designed to operate the signal timing.
 The goal of the signal system is to reduce delay for motorists, while creating a reliable system that is easy to maintain, can reduce staff workload, and will serve the city for many years.
-At this point, almost half of the city’s intersections have been converted to the new system.
+At this point, three-quarters of the city’s intersections have been converted to the new system.
 As we have seen an improvement, there have also been some setbacks.
 Staff is continually reviewing the operation of the signals and looking for ways to improve the network.